Skip to main content

 Options

---filename <name>: Specify an exact file name for the tarball to be saved at.
+• --filename <name>: An exact file name for the tarball.

 Note: --filename and --destination cannot be used at the same time.